Mawla/Mozzy/docs/plan.md

     [ ] Update PodcastResults to use new block-based components [ ] Ensure all components use consistent naming conventions [ ] Test all functionality after restructuring

+47. Migrate Post Storage to Supabase: ⏳ (In Progress) [ ] Create server actions for Supabase CRUD operations [ ] Update postService to use server actions instead of localStorage [ ] Add proper error handling and loading states
+    [ ] Create data migration utility for existing posts [ ] Remove localStorage code after successful migration [ ] Add offline support with local caching
+    [ ] Update documentation to reflect new storage system [ ] Add tests for new storage functionality